Celayix Home » Schedule Changes – Automation of Communications

 The scheduler’s challenge:

 Acknowledgment is important because the scheduler needs to be sure that each employee knows that they need to show up at a different time or place.
-They also must be mad aware that they have a new shift, or that their shift has been canceled/moved.
+They also must be made aware that they have a new shift or that their shift has been cancelled/moved.

 Employees can see and review their schedules in any number of ways.
 They might use a dedicated mobile app or view their schedule on the web if it’s available.
 They can also embed their work schedule into their mobile Google and Apple calendars.